Andorbal/andorbal.github.io/_posts/2015-01-17-aspnet-on-linux-03-project.markdown

 $ yo aspnet:BowerJson
 {% endhighlight %}

+[Bower](http://bower.io) is a package manager that focuses on the front-end of your application.
+Using Bower makes it easier to get client side resources because it handles dependencies and makes upgrading simpler.

-Now, let's use Bower to get jQuery which we'll use to test this setup.
+Let's use it to get jQuery, which we'll use to test this setup.
 The "--save" parameter tells Bower to save the dependency in the bower.json file that we created earlier.

 {% highlight bash %}
 $ bower install jquery --save
 {% endhighlight %}

-Add "Views/Shared/global.js" to your "web" project and add the following script:
+Add "scripts/global.js" to your "web" project and add the following script:

 {% highlight js %}
 $(() => {